THEGAMER-10n/Techdustry/README.md

 # Techdustry
-__Current version__: 0.1d-beta
+__Current version__: 0.1f-beta

 ## What is this mod?
-This mod adds different technologies to the game, this expands the mid-game arsenal of turrets and materials.
+This mod adds different technologies to the game, this expands the mid- and end-game arsenal of turrets and materials.
 This also adds extensive change on end-game progress and a coming campaign addition.

 ## Content:
-Unfortunately, this mod will not be compatible with IOS since it has js content.
+Unfortunately, this mod will not be compatible with IOS since it has js codes.

 ### Techium